-REBus, an EU LIFE+ funded partnership project, is pioneering and testing a methodology that enables companies to transform their strategies to be more profitable, resilient and resource
+REBus, an EU LIFE+ funded partnership project, pioneered and tested a methodology that enabled companies to transform their strategies to be more profitable, resilient and resource efficient.

-The project is led by WRAP, working in partnership with Rijkswaterstaat (Dutch Ministry of Infrastructure & Environment), Aldersgate Group, the Knowledge Transfer Network (KTN) and the University of Northampton.
-REBus secured €3.1m funding from the European Commission's LIFE+fund, UK governments and project partners.
+The project was led by WRAP, working in partnership with Rijkswaterstaat (Dutch Ministry of Infrastructure & Environment), Aldersgate Group, the Knowledge Transfer Network (KTN) and the University of Northampton.
+REBus secured €3.1m funding from the European Commission's LIFE+ fund, UK governments and project partners.

-The project has launched pilots on supply (production and retail sale of goods and services) and demand (purchase and use of the goods and services) by providing technical expertise to businesses in developing business models and engaging with their customers and supply chains.
+The project launched pilots on supply (production and retail sale of goods and services) and demand (purchase and use of the goods and services) by providing technical expertise to businesses in developing business models and engaging with their customers and supply chains